-- One "Treehouse of Horror" episode featured Bart's Evil Twin, Hugo, who had been separated from Bart at birth and kept in the attic.
+- "Treehouse of Horror VII featured Bart's Evil Twin, Hugo, who had been separated from Bart at birth and kept in the attic.
 Hugo, having gone insane after being locked up in the attic his entire life, plans sew the two of them together again.

-- In the Monorail episode, Homer fashioned a makeshift anchor out of the M on the train.
+- In "Marge vs. the Monorail", Homer fashioned a makeshift anchor out of the M on the train.
 He tosses it outside, and it drags on the road.
 At the same time, Dr. Hibbert is advising a pair of conjoined twins about the "very tricky procedure" that might allow him to separate them and then Homer goes by with the anchor, chopping them apart easily.
 The separated twins promptly high-five each other.

 - The Ren & Stimpy Show featured one episode where the two of them suffer a terrible bus accident and have to undergo a drastic plan to survive: being sewn together into one body.
 Hilarity Ensues.